rbock/sqlpp11/docs/DifferencesToVersion-1.0.md

 This also means that custom queries now use the LAST return-value-clause (just like any other statement)

 ## statement_t.as() yields a table, not a value

+## sqlite3: No magic conversion of uint64_t to int64_t during serialization.
+Magic is dangerous, e.g. when used in comparison.